 where lx, μ(x), e(x) and ω are the survival function, the force of mortality, life expectancy at age x, and the open-aged interval, respectively.

-This indicator was chosen because it has an easy to understand interpretation and it is also easy to decompose allowing us to quantify the impact of age and cause-specific mortality on changes in life disparity over time [22, 30].
-An additional advantage is the high correlation between e† and other measures of variability in ages at death (e.g., life table entropy, coefficient of variation, or the Gini coefficient) which suggests that our main results would be very similar to those obtained with any of these additional measures [29].
+This indicator was chosen because it has three main properties: it is easy to understand, to interprete, and to decompose thereby allowing us to quantify the impact of age and cause-specific mortality on changes in life disparity over time [22, 30].
+An additional advantage is the high correlation between e† and other measures of variability in ages at death (e.g., life table entropy, coefficient of variation, or the Gini coefficient) which suggests that our main results would be consistent with those obtained with any of these additional measures [29].

 Demographic and statistical methods

 To mitigate random variations in cause-of-death classification, we smoothed cause-specific death rates over age using a 1-d p-spline separately by year, sex and state [31].
 We then rescaled the smoothed cause-specific deaths to all-cause death rates to maintain the overall mortality level by year, sex, and state.
-Using these mortality rates we computed period life tables for males and females for each year-state in the study period (1995 to 2015) following standard demographic methods [32].
-Finally, we computed life expectancies (e0) and life disparities (e†) for each year and estimated the age- and cause-specific contributions to differences between the periods 1995-2005 and 2005-2015, using standard decomposition techniques [33].
+Using these mortality rates we computed period life tables for males and females by year-state in the study period (1995 to 2015) following standard demographic methods [32].
+Finally, we computed life expectancies (e0) and life disparities (e†) and estimated the age- and cause-specific contributions to differences between the periods 1995-2005 and 2005-2015, using standard decomposition techniques [33].
 All analyses were carried out using R [34] and are fully reproducible from the Supplemental Material.
 In addition, to analyze state-specific mortality profiles and changes along other period from 1995 to 2015 we created an interactive app to perform sensitivity analyzes available here.

 Results